Amtrak train hits farm vehicle, derails in Nebraska

-OMAHA, Neb An Amtrak train carrying an estimated 178 passengers struck a crane in southwest Nebraska on Friday, partially derailing and sending nearly a dozen people to local hospitals, authorities said.
+OMAHA, Neb An Amtrak train carrying an estimated 178 passengers struck a farm vehicle in southwest Nebraska on Friday, partially derailing and sending nearly a dozen people to local hospitals, authorities said.

 Seven people were being treated at Dundy County Hospital in Benkelman, spokeswoman Sandy Noffsinger said, describing them as reporting neck and back injuries.
 Four other people with lesser injuries were sent to other facilities, she said.